DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 ## Requirements
-Because of Docker, you don't even need to have Python installed, all you need is...
+Because of Docker, you don't even need to have Python installed, all you need is:

 * To have installed and running [Docker](https://docs.docker.com/get-docker/)
-* Install Docker Compose (via [plugin](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin) or [standalone](https://docs.docker.com/compose/install/other/))
+* To install Docker Compose (via [plugin](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin) or [standalone](https://docs.docker.com/compose/install/other/))

 ## How to use this repo

-There are 2 modes in which you can run the application in, primarily though, this codebase is meant for local docker development and experimentation.
+There are 2 modes in which you can run the application.
+Primarily though, this codebase is meant for local Docker development and experimentation.

 ### 1. Docker-Compose Local Development Mode
 With Docker Compose we can run a local development version of the entire stack, the main purpose of this codebase.
-This will spin up the various services needed such as an SMTP server, S3 Server (optional/disabled), DynamoDB server, an DynamoDB web admin, run database migrations, and then startup our application.
+This will spin up the various services needed (such as a SMTP server, S3 Server (optional/disabled), DynamoDB server, DynamoDB web admin), run database migrations, and then startup our application.

 ```bash
 # Simply run this if you installed Docker Compose as a plugin